Pinterest: Demographics

 Pinterest has largely appealed to women, especially with its early user base.
 According to the 2023 Comscore report, the audience of Pinterest users are known to be 70% women and 30% men.
-Despite Pinterest's popularity among all age groups ranging from 18-44, the rise of a new generation led to Gen-Z users dominating the majority of the audience as they make up 42% of Pinterest's global user base.
-In the United States alone, Pinterest reaches about 46% of users in the age range 18-24 and 40% of those in the age range of 25-34.
+Despite Pinterest's popularity among all age groups ranging from 18 to 44, the rise of a new generation led to Gen-Z users dominating the majority of the audience as they make up 42% of Pinterest's global user base.
+In the United States alone, Pinterest reaches about 46% of users in the age range 18-24 and 40% of those in the age range of 25–34.
 Although men have not been a primary audience on Pinterest, their usage reportedly increased 48%.
 In terms of age distribution, users between the ages of 18 and 25 have grown twice as fast as those over the age of 25.
 However, both users between the ages of 18 and 25 and users between the ages of 25 and 40 have been driving the growth of Pinterest.